 The Rainbow Mountain Trail Badly Needs Repair

 The pristine alpine environment leading up to the Rainbow Mountain viewpoint is getting demolished.
 It’s sad.

 Parts of the “trail” have been eroded to more than twenty meters wide during many stretches.
 During or after rain, it’s difficult to walk in the wide trail area since it is either a “river” or slippery mud.

 So you must choose to either get injured in the slippery mud or trample on the safer tundra on the outskirts of what’s left of the trail.
 Doing the latter destroys the fragile tundra and makes the trail an even wider muddy mess.
 Yet trekkers are all but forced to trample on this tundra in an effort to more safely get down the mountain.

 If this eroding trail issue is not remedied, we can easily foresee the side of Rainbow Mountain becoming one big mud slick within a few years.

 During the month of February, the Inca Trail to Machu Picchu is closed every year for repairs from eleven months worth of ware it receives as people hike to Machu Picchu each year.
 Why hasn’t anyone thought to do this with the Rainbow Mountain?
 It seems necessary in order to preserve the mountains.

-There is a separate 10 sole (~$3) entrance fee you’re required to pay to access Rainbow Mountain, so that adds up to thousands of dollars each day.
+There is a separate 10 sole (~$3) entrance fee that visitors are required to pay to access Rainbow Mountain, so that adds up to thousands of dollars each day.
 That money should be spent on trail repairs or else there may no longer be a way to reach Rainbow Mountain a few years from now.

 Don’t Underestimate The Altitude of Rainbow Mountain

 Hiking up Rainbow Mountain brings you to an elevation of 5,200 meters!
 (That’s 3.2 miles in altitude.)

 For perspective, this is higher than any mountain in the Continental US (Mount Whitney is 4,421 meters).
-It’s higher than any mountain in the Alps (the highest being Mount Blanc, 4,810 meters), and is nearly as high as Everest Base Camp (5,389 meters).
+Rainbow Mountain is higher than any mountain in the Alps (the highest being Mount Blanc, 4,810 meters), and is nearly as high as Everest Base Camp (5,389 meters).

 Table: Rainbow Mountain Altitude Comparison for Perspective